Meet the Therapist: Marc Bosset

 I joined welldoing.org in October 2018.
 I find the platform user-friendly and the content to be very accessible and helpful.

 Do you ever suggest books or apps to clients?

-When appropriate I have recommended to clients workbooks in the context of dialectical and cognitive behavioural therapies.
-I have also suggested apps aimed at modulating moods and other self-help audio tools for managing distress between sessions.
+When appropriate, I have recommended to clients workbooks in the context of Dialectical Behavioural Therapy (DBT) and/or Cognitive Behavioural Therapy (CBT).
+I have also suggested apps aimed at modulating moods and other self help audio tools for managing distress between sessions.

 What you do for your own mental health?